-- Ensuring new trains have level access and complete the transition to a level access bus fleet - Ensuring new trains have level access (or alternative access) so that any person who is able to make their own way to or from a station will be able to board, travel securely and alight independently. - Completing the transition to a level access bus fleet so that any person who is able to make their own way to or from a stop will be able to board, travel securely and alight independently. - Requiring wheelchair-accessible super low floor (SLF) buses for at least the base frequency of all future contracts, unless there is a sound operational reason not to do so.
+- Developing standards specifying fleet standards such as mix of vehicles. - Ensuring new trains have level access (or alternative access) so that any person who is able to make their own way to or from a station will be able to board, travel securely and alight independently. - Completing the transition to a level access bus fleet so that any person who is able to make their own way to or from a stop will be able to board, travel securely and alight independently. - Requiring wheelchair-accessible super low floor (SLF) buses for at least the base frequency of all future contracts, unless there is a sound operational reason not to do so.